Swiss central bank braced for ructions if Greece exits euro

 "The Greek situation is weighing on financial markets.

-The uncertainty linked to Greece means the Swiss franc remains a safe-haven currency," SNB Chairman Thomas Jordan said at an event organized by the Swiss watch industry in Lausanne.
+The uncertainty linked to Greece means the Swiss franc remains a safe-haven currency," SNB Chairman Thomas Jordan said at an event organised by the Swiss watch industry in Lausanne.

 "Our base case is that Greece remains in the euro.